prabesh-mah/Pytest-Web-Automation/README.md

 deactivate
 ```

-**Step 8**: After activating the virtual environment, install the necessary requirements for this project using.
+**Step 8**: After activating the virtual environment, install the necessary requirements for this project.

 ```
 pip install -r requirements.txt --upgrade
 ```

-## Usage
+# Usage

 **# 1**: To run tests in pytest based on `custom markers`, you can use the `-m` option followed by the marker name.
-Below are the commands and markers that were used for this project.
+Below are the commands and markers that were used in this project.
 ```
 pytest -m smoke
 pytest -m regression